james2doyle/ohdoylerules.com/content/snippets/easy-command-line-reverse-geocoding.md

-/*
+---
-Title: Easy Command Line Reverse Geocoding
+Title: "Easy Command Line Reverse Geocoding"
-Description: Easily reverse geocode an address using the command line and the google maps API
+Description: "Easily reverse geocode an address using the command line and the google maps API"
-Date: 2013-11-27
+Date: "2013-11-27"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: reverse, geocode, command, line, cli, terminal, json, google, maps */
+Keywords: ["reverse", "geocode", "command", "line", "cli", "terminal", "json", "google", "maps"]
+---

 Using this function you can easily reverse geocode an address into a *lat and lang* position.
 This uses the [jq executable](http://stedolan.github.io/jq/) and the [Google Maps API](https://developers.google.com/maps/documentation/geocoding/#GeocodingRequests).